briankoser/sfc-listeners-guide/episodes/0035-top-5-dreams.md

 firsts:
   - Voicemail from Mike Poteet
   - Episode of Dream Month
 prophecy:
+  - host: Matt
-  - {"host": "Matt", "prediction": "The Sheriff on <i class='work-title'>Once Upon a Time</i> is the Big Bad Wolf.", "veracity": false, "comments": "He was The Huntsman from Snow White."}
+    prediction: "The Sheriff on <i class='work-title'>Once Upon a Time</i> is the Big Bad Wolf."
+    veracity: false
+    comments: He was The Huntsman from Snow White.
 future_episodes:
   - Inception
   - Biblical dreams